 - Include the patient’s FULL NAME regardless of whether it is on the card.
 (Often there are various family members listed.)

 - Include the patient’s FULL Date of Birth

 - Include a phone number we can call you if info is missing.

 Dr. Allen will confirm via email what your total cost will be for your initial New Patient Appointment.
-(If you are an existing patient, we MUST have your 2016 Insurance verified prior to your appointment as well.
+(If you are an existing patient, we MUST have your 2018 Insurance verified prior to your appointment as well.
 The same instructions apply.
 Please do so immediately so we can book your appointment asap!
-We do have Same-Day Appointments!!)
+We do sometimes have Same-Day Appointments!!)

 What If I Have a Deductible On My Insurance Plan: We still have to check to see if it applies.
 Sometimes when a doctor is “In-Network” the deductible is waived.
 So ANY person with Insurance should follow the instructions in #1 above.
 (A deductible means that insurance will NOT pay any doctor UNTIL you/the patient have met that entire Deductible.
 Processing takes up to 30 days.
 So even if you just paid a hospital bill, it may still show you owe!)

 - If it comes back that you Do Still Have a Deductible to Meet… it will be $167 for the Initial Examination (or Re-Exam if it has been over 1 year for existing patients) … and an additional $69 flat fee if we do any treatment, therapy, or home exercise plans at your appointment.
 But YOU can decide at your Exam if you want treatment at that time.
 We book an hour just in case.